Key Takeaways

 As you explore your options for life insurance, consider the following:

-- What type of life insurance may best fit your situation and your budget
+- Which type of policy fits your needs and budget

 A life insurance calculator can help determine how much coverage you may need.

 Another additional type of insurance to consider is disability coverage.
-Disability insurance helps replace a portion of your lost income if you become too sick or injured to work.
+Disability insurance replaces a portion of your income if you are unable to work due to illness or injury.
 This type of insurance can help you avoid needing to dip into your savings for the long term and provide some financial stability during uncertain times.

 Leaving a Legacy